will-rice/will-rice/README.md

 ## 🚀 About Me
 I'm a Machine Learning Engineer (MLE) that works on generative models in audio and computer vision.
-I completed a Master's in Computer Science in 2019 where my thesis work was applications of generative models to sub-surface imaging.
+I have a MS in Computer Science.
+My thesis work was on applications of generative models to sub-surface imaging.

 ## 🛠 Skills

-### Languages
+### Technologies
 - Python
-- C/C++

-### Frameworks
 - PyTorch
 - Lightning
 - TensorFlow